 1. I-9 Audit

-These audits take place to make sure that there exists an I-9 form for all employees in the company.
-I-9 form is a legal requirement for companies to verify that all its workers have valid employment authorization.
+These audits take place to ensure that there is an I-9 form for all employees in the company.
+The I-9 form is a legal requirement for companies to verify that all their workers have valid employment authorization.
 This step is a must for employment in the United States of America.

 An I-9 Audit checks for any mistakes in the filling procedure of this form.
 It also looks into the need for further documentation in the future.

 An audit on policies reviews the company's current and upcoming policies to ensure consistency.
-Policy audits are also necessary to ensure that each of them has full compliance with the governing legal norms.
+Policy audits are also necessary to ensure that they have full compliance with the governing legal norms.

 Related Article: Work From Home Policy: A Definitive Guide For Managers